Links Fun Stuff Graphics Chessmaster

 York is not a fan.
 He's turned down the offer to have his own robot duplicates, and keeps losing track of which is the real Xander.
 He laughs it all off as unnecessary paranoia only to step outside and immediately be knocked unconscious and dragged off by *something*... which then merrily enters the base in his place, looking exactly like him.

-Not-York explores the base as discreetly as possible, but worried by how Xander seems to be everywhere at once.
+Not-York explores the base as discreetly as possible, worried by how Xander seems to be everywhere at once.
 After careful observation, he realizes that they're fakes and uncovers the blueprints for the duo's next project: a massive laser.
 He's about to steal it when Xander walks in flanked by robot doubles and confronts him, suspicious.
 In the ensuing scuffle for the blueprints, "Xander" is injured.
 He is neither the original Xander nor a robot double, but a SECOND shapeshifter trying to infiltrate their base... and, as it turns out, the long-lost brother of the shapeshifter who is impersonating York.
 A tearful reunion ensues.

 The ACTUAL York and Xander then arrive, confused and a little worse for the wear, and a grand chaotic battle ensues, every man against himself.
 When the shapeshifters are injured enough that they can no longer hold their disguise, the security system kicks in and expels the intruders.
 They swear revenge, but X and Y aren't concerned.
 They've heard that one plenty of times before.